Moortown Golf Club

-Moortown Golf Club is a golf club located in Alwoodley, near Leeds, England.
-It was founded in 1909, and the championship golf course was designed by Dr Alister MacKenzie.
+Moortown Golf Club is a golf club located in Alwoodley, near Leeds, West Yorkshire, England.
+It was founded in 1909, and the championship golf course was designed by Alister MacKenzie.

-Moortown hosted the Ryder Cup in 1929.
+In 1929, Moortown hosted the second Ryder Cup matches, the first to be played in Great Britain.
 About two thousand spectators saw America gain a narrow lead before the Great Britain team won singles on the final day and thus the competition by a score of 7–5 points.

-During the 1980s Moortown was a regular stop on the European Tour, hosting the Tournament Players Championship in 1980 and the Car Care Plan International from 1984 to 1986.
+Moortown was a regular venue on the British PGA tournament circuit, which later became the European Tour, through to the mid-1980s, hosting the Yorkshire Evening News Tournament (19 times between 1925 and 1962), the Daily Telegraph Foursomes Tournament (1949), the Lotus Tournament (1950), the Silentnight Tournament (1965), the Tournament Players Championship (1980) and the Car Care Plan International (1984–1986).
 The club has also hosted qualifying rounds for The Open Championship as well as being the venue for the English Amateur four times, and the Brabazon Trophy on five occasions.

+History

+Plans for the establishment of Moortown Golf Club were revealed in 1908.
+The Alister MacKenzie designed course, built on Black Moor, land that was leased from the Lane-Fox estate, partially opened the following year.
+Soon after, the full eighteen holes were open for play.
+Development of the course continued through into the 1930s, by which time MacKenzie's brother, Charles, was overseeing the work.

+The official opening of Moortown was commemorated with a challenge match involving James Braid and Harry Vardon in September 1910; the event was originally planned for May but was postponed following the death of King Edward VII.